matthew-kissinger/Magikarp-Discord-Bot/README.md

 ## Contributing

 If you'd like to contribute to the project, feel free to open an issue or create a pull request.

+## License

+This project is licensed under the terms of the MIT license.
+See the [LICENSE.md](LICENSE.md) file for details.